magentabusiness/magentabusiness.github.io/docs/pe/reference/lwm2m-api.md

 data-fetch:
     0:
         image: /images/lwm2m/data-fetch-pe.png
-        title: 'Tick "Attrubutes" for  data that you want to get when device connects and store it as ThingsBoard attributes'
+        title: 'Tick "Attrubutes" for  data that you want to get when device connects and store it as IoT Hub attributes'
     1:
         image: /images/lwm2m/data-fetch-1-pe.png
         title: 'Tick Telemetry and\or Observe boxes, if you would like the Server to observe them and fetch updated values'